Dynamical Archetype Analysis: Autonomous Computation: Results

 \subsection{Classifying the effective behavior of target systems}

+To probe the ability of DAA to capture and distinguish canonical dynamical archetypes, we consider a range of target systems that vary in topology, noise, and deformation.
 We now consider a library consisting of the \emph{ring attractor}, the \emph{limit cycle}, the \emph{single stable fixed point}, the \emph{bistable system} (two stable fixed points), and the \emph{bounded line attractor} (BLA).
 For a list of target systems, we try to fit the mold of each of the archetypes by fitting a diffeomorphism.
 By comparing the different fits we can infer which of the archetypes best captures the effective behavior.
-We test this by measuring the dissimilarity to our library of motifs to a list of target systems: 1) Ring attractors (and its diffeomorphism- and additive vector field-deformed and noisy versions), 2) an RNN trained on a velocity integration task (with a slow ring invariant manifold, see Fig.~\ref{fig:avi_rnn_recttanh}A), 3) limit cycles (Van der Pol oscillator, Lienard sigmoid oscillator and Sel'kov oscillator) 4) system with two bounded line attractors (2 BLAs, to which no archetype aligns well).
+We test this by measuring the dissimilarity of our library of archetypes to a list of target systems: 1) Ring attractors (and its diffeomorphism- and additive vector field-deformed and noisy versions), 2) the \emph{compass RNN} trained on an angular-velocity integration task (with a slow ring invariant manifold, see Fig.~\ref{fig:avi_rnn_recttanh}A), 3) limit cycles (Van der Pol oscillator, Li\'enard sigmoid oscillator and Sel'kov oscillator) 4) system with two bounded line attractors (2 BLAs, to which no archetype aligns well).
 See for the details of the target systems Supp.~Sec.~\ref{sec:target_systems} and the experimental setup Supp.~Sec.~\ref{sec:manytargets_exp_details}.

-While we recover close similarity for systems compared with their noisy version, DSA fails to identify them as similar (Fig.~\ref{fig:dsa_spe}A).
-Normalized similarity pairs targets to archetypes that are almost topological conjugate and for which a small deformation is possible (Fig.~\ref{fig:archetype2target}).
-The ring attractor-related targets all have high similarity to the \emph{ring attractor} archetype, while the oscillators have the highest similarity to the \emph{limit cycle} archetype (Fig.~\ref{fig:archetype2target}), while this is not captured by DSA (Fig.~\ref{fig:dsa_spe}B).
+Normalized similarity pairs every target with the single archetype to which it is almost topologically conjugate via a small deformation (Fig.~\ref{fig:archetype2target}).
+The ring attractor-related targets all have high similarity to the \emph{ring attractor} archetype, while the oscillators have the highest similarity to the \emph{limit cycle} archetype (Fig.~\ref{fig:archetype2target}), while this is not captured by (robust) DSA, SPE or DFORM (Fig.~\ref{fig:comparison3}).
 The system with two bounded line attractors has the highest similarity to the \emph{bistable system} archetype; even though they are not topologically conjugate the bistability is shared.
-Finally, if a target has a large dissimilarity to all the canonical motifs in our library, that means that our library is not expressible enough to cover all computation with corresponding Platonic archetype.
-Alternatively, it is also possible that our parametrization of the diffeomorphism is not expressible enough ($\vDelta_2$ in Eq.~\ref{eq:decomp:triple}).
+Finally, if a target has a large dissimilarity to all the canonical archetypes in our library, that means that our library is not expressive enough to cover that computation with a corresponding Platonic archetype.
+Alternatively, it is also possible that our parametrization of the diffeomorphism is not expressive enough ($\vDelta_2$ in \eqref{eq:decomp:triple}).